A Complex Crime

 In order to secure a conviction of conspiracy, the prosecution must prove every element of the crime.
 If any element is not proved, there is no conviction.
 The prosecution must show:

-That you were a party to the agreement either at the time the agreement was made or knowingly entered the agreement later;
+- that you were a party to the agreement either at the time the agreement was made or knowingly entered the agreement later; and

 Conspiracy by itself is chargeable as a misdemeanor.
 However, if the crime being plotted is a felony, the conspiracy is charged as a felony as well.
 It is punishable by a fine of up to $5,000 as much as 10 years.
 Because the crime of conspiracy can be complex, there are many defenses that criminal defense lawyers in Tulsa Okla. could explore with you if you are facing conspiracy charges in Oklahoma.